ARTbio/startbio/docs/scRNAseq_basics/01_IOCsc_week1.md

 can skew your result if you filter too much **or too little** and you must really understand what's going on these steps.

-Please go read the following pages to learn more about it : [Preprocessing.](preprocessing.md).

-The preprocesing is composed of :
+The preprocesing is composed of:

 - Filtering of low quality barcodes
-- Barcode Normalization
+- Barcode normalization
 - Selection of most variable features

+Please go read the [preprocessing](preprocessing.md) pages to learn more about it.

 ---